rohit-tambakhe/mediawiki/README.md

 kubernetes-dashboard              kubernetes-dashboard                     1/1     1            1           22h
 ```

-Here the images which I have used in this implementation
+Here are the images which I have used in this implementation

 ```sh
 $ kubectl get pods --all-namespaces -o jsonpath="{..image}" |\